Sports podcast: History

 Podcasts in general began to gain a following in the mid and late 2000s.
 In October 2004, Sam Coutin began The Sports Pod and shortly after he launched the My Sports Radio podcast network.
 By 2006, shows on Coutin's network were achieving 500,000 downloads each month.

 ESPN was an early adopter of the podcast format, launching their first in 2005.
 In 2007, Bill Simmons stumbled upon a podcast interview of Boston Celtics executive Danny Ainge by ESPN NBA draft analyst Chad Ford.
 Simmons, also an ESPN employee at the time, inquired to his management about hosting a podcast of his own.
 Simmons was sent basic audio equipment and hosted his B.S.
 Report podcast in a DIY fashion from his home.
-Simmons' podcast was popular among sports fan and he his success would help "launch a sports podcast revolution."
+Simmons' podcast was popular among sports fans and his success would help "launch a sports podcast revolution".

 In 2016, Simmons left ESPN and founded his own website venture, The Ringer, that centered much of its focus through podcasts.
-His Bill Simmons Podcast hosted on the website was "the lone sports program among iTunes' 20 most popular [podcasts in 2017]."
+His Bill Simmons Podcast hosted on the website was "the lone sports program among iTunes' 20 most popular [podcasts in 2017]".
 Indianapolis Colts punter Pat McAfee retired following the 2016 NFL season and ventured into podcasting.
-His eponymous Pat McAfee Show has been credited with "paving the way for fellow athletes to pursue a media career upon retirement."
+His eponymous Pat McAfee Show has been credited with "paving the way for fellow athletes to pursue a media career upon retirement".

-Around this period, sports podcasst began attracting more attention as a vehicle for advertisements, similar to how sports radio functions.
+Around this period, sports podcasts began attracting more attention as a vehicle for advertisements, similar to how sports radio functions.
 The Ringer's ad sales exceeded $15 million in 2018.
 From 2015 to 2020, ad revenue for podcasts rose 1,350%; sports podcasts were near the top of all genres driving that revenue.

 By the late 2010s, podcast versions of sports television talk shows like The Herd with Colin Cowherd and First Take were among popular sports podcasts.
 Radio shows are also repackaged into podcasts.
 Established sports networks, such as ESPN, also offered original podcast programming in addition to their repackaged content.
 Series hosted by Bomani Jones and Katie Nolan, as well as Barstool Sports' lineup, including Pardon My Take, were also cited as popular by the Sports Business Journal (SBJ).

 The 2020s brought upon further expansion and growth for sports podcasts, with major acquisitions and network developments occurring.
 Simmons sold The Ringer to Spotify for $196–$250 million in 2020.
-In 2021, television station group Tegna purchased the Locked On Podcast network, "which produces 160 daily shows for U.S. sports teams."
+In 2021, television station group Tegna purchased the Locked On Podcast Network, "which produces 160 daily shows for U.S. sports teams".
 Partnering with iHeartMedia in 2021, established sports media personality Colin Cowherd launched The Volume, his own podcast network, to better connect with consumers.
 In January 2022, Fox Sports launched Fox Audio Network, a podcast network to leverage its on-air talent such as Skip Bayless and Nick Wright, in the audio space.